-the world and the Jews; for much better things are reserved for those who will have suffered with Christ, and who will then be made equal to the angels, and even placed in a position above them; so that all things in the heavens and on the earth will be thus gathered together under one head, gathered together in one, even in Jesus, the centre of blessing, the manifestation of the power and the glory of the &#8220;most high God, possessor of heaven and earth.&#8221;
+the world and the Jews; for much better things are reserved for those who will have suffered with Christ, and who will then be made equal to the angels, and even placed in a position above them; so that all things in the heavens and on the earth will be thus gathered together under one head, gathered together in one, even in Jesus, the centre of blessing, the manifestation of the power and the glory of the "most high God, possessor of heaven and earth".

 No; the faith and hope that is founded on the word, cannot recognise the present evil age, during which Jesus is absent, as this dispensation of the fulness of times.
 But there is a verse, the translation of which has helped on this false interpretation, namely, @Romans 11: 31.
-This is the true translation: &#8220;So these also have now not believed in your mercy, in order that they, also, may be objects of mercy.
-For God hath shut up together all in unbelief, in order that He might shew mercy to all.&#8221; The Jews were the objects of the promises, and the Gentiles of pure mercy.
-Jesus came to fulfil the promises made to the fathers: the Jews have rejected Him*;* and, further, they have refused and rejected the revelation of the mercy shewn to the Gentiles, thus filling up the measure of their sins, so that the wrath of God &#8220;is come upon them to the uttermost,&#8221; @1 Thessalonians 2: 16.
+This is the true translation: "So these also have now not believed in your mercy, in order that they, also, may be objects of mercy.
+For God hath shut up together all in unbelief, in order that He might shew mercy to all".
+The Jews were the objects of the promises, and the Gentiles of pure mercy.
+Jesus came to fulfil the promises made to the fathers: the Jews have rejected Him -- and further, they have refused and rejected the revelation of the mercy shewn to the Gentiles, thus filling up the measure of their sins, so that the wrath of God "is come upon them to the uttermost", @1 Thessalonians 2: 16.
 So they also, being shut up in unbelief, become objects of pure mercy, like the Gentiles, although according to the flesh they had been heirs of the promises.
 This it is brings out the riches of the wisdom of God in a manner surprising to our hearts.

 I beseech those who take an interest in these subjects to be so good as to examine the Greek to see if that could be otherwise translated; for my part, nothing is clearer.
 I should not have entered upon the domain of criticism, had not our brother appealed to this passage as a triumphant proof that there is one dispensation only to the end.
-To me, as to the apostle, it is a grand example of the wisdom of God, who has known how to combine with faithfulness towards His people, rendered still more striking by means of this, the grace which shews mercy unto them, as a sinful and guilty nation that has rejected the promises&#8212;a wisdom which, by means of this temporary reception, calls in the Gentiles, not to be an earthly people, although they be tried on the earth, but to fill the heavens with His glory.
+To me, as to the apostle, it is a grand example of the wisdom of God, who has known how to combine with faithfulness towards His people, rendered still more striking by means of this, the grace which shews mercy unto them, as a sinful and guilty nation that has rejected the promises -- a wisdom which, by means of this temporary reception, calls in the Gentiles, not to be an earthly people, although they be tried on the earth, but to fill the heavens with His glory.
 Then having recalled His ancient people to the enjoyment of the promises, He will make manifest to them,